 Analysis / Bias

 In review, the Federalist Society’s main purpose is to ensure that conservative judges are appointed.
-The Federalist Society is opposed to so called liberal public education, reproductive choice, labor regulations, environmental laws and is highly pro-2nd amendment.
-The website has a blog that covers these issues with a strong right wing bias in reporting.
-There is moderate use of loaded words and not all articles are sourced.
+The Federalist Society is opposed to so-called liberal public education, reproductive choice, labor regulations, and environmental laws and is highly pro-2nd amendment.
+The website has a blog that covers these issues with a strong right-wing bias in reporting.
+There is moderate use of loaded words, and not all articles are sourced.
+They generally hold a right-conservative bias and promote activist judges who further their agenda.